 We're dedicated to providing a positive travel experience for all customers.
 You can request special assistance when making or managing your reservation online or call us if you have special requests.
 A coordinator will contact you before your trip to make sure everything’s ready.

-When you book a reservation on aa.com choose 'Add special assistance' on the passenger details page.
+When you book or manage your trip online, choose 'Add special assistance' on the passenger details page.
 There you can:

 Wheelchair service is available if you need it:

 We recommend that you request wheelchair assistance in advance, by selecting 'Add special assistance' when booking or managing your trip online.